Vista Group falls deeply into red as Covid-19 impact bites

 Within Vista Group, Vista Cinema, the founding and largest business, maintained its market share in the first half of 2020, holding steady at an estimated 51 per cent of the global enterprise market (cinemas with 20 plus screens) excluding China.

-Revenue fell 39 per cnet ue to the impact of COVID-19, with new license sales particularly impacted and down 61 per cent against the first half of 2019.
+Revenue fell 39 per cent due to the impact of Covid-19, with new license sales particularly impacted and down 61 per cent against the first half of 2019.

 A restructure announced in late June which covers the Group, Cinema and Movio segments would yield annual savings in salaries of approximately $15m, the top end of the $12m - $15m forecast range.

-The company said the outlook was more positive earlier estimates given at the time of the capital raise, but that it was too too early for specific guidance.
+The company said the outlook was more positive earlier estimates given at the time of the capital raise, but that it was too early for specific guidance.